 c) Central government in collaboration with local communities

-d) International organizations in collaboration with central government
+d) International organisations in collaboration with central government

 23. According to the National Forest Policy, which is the main threat to forest ecosystems?